SorifulIslamAdnanKhan/easy-back-to-top-button/readme.txt

 === Easy Back To Top Button ===
 Contributors: sorinxofficial, adnankhan7792
-Tags: back to top, scroll to top, easy scroll, back to top button, smooth scroll
+Tags: back to top, scroll to top, back to top button, scroll to top button, easy scroll, smooth scroll
 Requires at least: 5.2
 Tested up to: 6.5
 Requires PHP: 7.2